 - The American Journal of Pathology

 - The Journal of the American Medical Association (JAMA)

 - Fertility and Sterility – Journal of the American Society For Reproductive Medicine

-Clearly, from the above information, can we not logically conclude that some of the underlying causes of breast cancer are too much estrogen relative to too little of the helpful benefits of the P53 gene.
+Clearly, from the above information, we can conclude that primary underlying causes of breast cancer are too much estrogen (BCL2 gene) relative to too little of the helpful benefits of the P53 gene, stimulated by the presence of natural progesterone.
 This increased risk for breast cancer is especially so in the presence of trans fatty acids (hydrogenated fats).